Stock market today: Wall Street nears records as it closes another winning week - ExBulletin

 Stock market today: Wall Street nears records as it closes another winning week

-NEW YORK (AP) U.S. stocks are at record highs Friday, poised to cap another winning week in their stunning rally since Halloween.
+NEW YORK — US stocks are at record highs on Friday, poised to close out another winning week in their stunning rally since Halloween.

-The S&P 500 was up 0.2% in early trading and could end a day above the 5,000 level for the first time after briefly breaching it on Thursday.
+THE&The P 500 was up 0.3% in afternoon trading and could end the day above the 5,000 level for the first time after briefly breaching it on Thursday.
 He's heading into his 14th winning week in the last 15.

-The Dow Jones Industrial Average lost 33 points, or 0.1%, a day after hitting its latest all-time high.
-The Nasdaq Composite Index was up 0.4% to within 1.3% of its 2021 record high as of 9:45 a.m.
+The Dow Jones Industrial Average fell 129 points, or 0.3%, a day after hitting its latest all-time high.
+The Nasdaq Composite Index was up 0.9% to within 0.8% of its 2021 record high as of 12:20 p.m.
 Eastern Time.

 Wall Street's rally began with hopes that slowing inflation would prompt the Federal Reserve to ease pressure by cutting interest rates.
 Lately, such cuts appear to be coming later than expected as reports continue to show a remarkably strong economy.
 But that strength has in turn raised expectations for corporate profits, supporting stocks.

-FirstEnergy rose 4.8%, the biggest gain in the S&P 500 after its earnings and revenue for the latest quarter also beat Wall Street forecasts.

-Stocks of big tech companies did the heavy lifting in most markets, as they have for more than a year.
-Nvidia, Microsoft and Amazon were the three most powerful forces pushing the S&P 500 higher after each rising at least 0.6%.
+Big tech stocks did the heavy lifting in most markets, as they have for more than a year, in part because of the madness around artificial intelligence technology.
+Nvidia, Microsoft and Amazon were three of the most powerful forces that raised the S&P500 after each increase of at least 1%.

-Profits were largely better than expected for the S&P 500's big companies during the reporting period, which passed the halfway point this week.
+Profits were much better than expected for large companies in the South&P 500 this reporting season, which passed the halfway mark this week.

 That contributed to optimism on Wall Street, but contrarians say it could have gone too far and pushed stocks too high.